ember-learn/deprecation-app/content/ember/v3/array-observers.md

 ```

 Note that this method will work for arrays and array proxies that are mutated
-directly, but will not work for array proxies which wrap other arrays and watch
+directly, but will not work for array proxies that wrap other arrays and watch
 changes on them.
 In those cases, the recommendation is to refactor such that:

 1. Changes are always intercepted by the proxy, and can call the code
    synchronously when they occur.
 2. The change logic is added by intercepting changes on the original array, so
-   it will occur whenever it changes.
+   it will occur whenever the array changes.
 3. The API that must be called synchronously is instead driven by derived state.
    For instance, in the example above, the record's dirty state could be driven
-   by the various child fragments it contains, and updated whenever the user
+   by the various child fragments it contains.
+The dirty state could be updated whenever the user
    accesses it, rather than by sending events such as `didDirty` and `didReset`.

 #### Converting code that uses the `willChange` functionality